pdxwebdev/yadacoin/docs/docs/config_json.md

     # New params for peer control
-    "max_inbound": 10,      # max number of allowed incoming websocket connections "max_outbound": 10,     # max (and target) number of perrs to try to connect to "max_miners": 100,      # max allowed miners (set to -1 to deactivate pool) "polling": 0,          # New node do not need polling anymore.
+    "max_inbound": 10,      # max number of allowed incoming websocket connections "max_outbound": 10,     # max (and target) number of peers to try to connect to "max_miners": 100,      # max allowed miners (set to -1 to deactivate pool) "polling": 0,          # New node do not need polling anymore.
 You can set 0 to deactivate polling,
                             # or set a value high enough (in seconds, like 60) not to generate too much load.